IIIF/training/iiif-online-workshop/day-four/annotation-store-download-sas1.md

 # Creating and downloading Annotations

-In this tutorial we are going to annotate an image from your own manifest using a very recently released version of the SimpleAnnotationStore.
-Once we have finished annotating we are going to download the annotations created, in an Annotation list and link them to the Manifest.
+In this tutorial we are going to annotate an image from your own manifest using the hosted SimpleAnnotationStore.
+Once we have finished annotating we are going to download the annotations created in an Annotation list and link them to the Manifest.
 This is a way of permanently attaching annotations to a manifest.

-The major difference with this new version of the SimpleAnnotationServer is that you are asked to login and your annotations will be private.
-The previous version only had a single use so everyone could see and edit all of the annotations.

 Note from this step forward the activities get more difficult and will involve editing your Manifest.
 These stages are optional and will give you a complete workflow for annotating and publishing your annotations.
 There are three options for getting a Manifest to Annotate.